Living by the Spirit: Moving as one with God

 All too often, instead, we may press in to do what we have been taught:

-The tragedy multiplies when we write or teach this soul logic to others seeking spiritual truth.
+The tragedy multiplies when we teach this soul logic to others seeking spiritual truth.

 Spirit-to-spirit communing